Missouri Soybean Merchandising Council

 - Creating new uses that can build demand for soybean meal and oil

-- Cover crop trials for education and increased adoption
+- Cover crop trials for soil health, education, and increased adoption

 - Soybean breeding and genetics for improved disease resistance, variety development, and environmental tolerances